 Day 29 Meditation: For today’s meditation the goal is to remind yourself of all thats gone right in your life.
 So set a timer for five or ten minutes, then let your mind wander back to when you were really young and start to remember visual scenes from your childhood to current day when life was going your way.
 It could be people that have influenced you, places you have traveled, or just positive emotions that have come into your life over the years.
 Try to make a “polaroid” of each instance, let it stay in your mind for a few seconds and then move onto the next until you reach the present day.

-Day 29 Action Task: Reach out to an Old Friend
+Day 29 Movement Task: Reach out to an Old Friend

 Social media is suppose to help us expand our “network,” but most of the time it just seems to separate us even further.
 Selectively posting only the highlight wheel of our lives we end up distancing others who think they know what is going, but in reality have no idea.
 We connect with people when we have authentic relationships and only seeing a small glimpse into someone’s live through the online world feels lack it lacks in sincerity.
 Life is hard and social media tends not to show that part.
 I’m not saying go online and share too much of your personal life, however.
 What I am advocating for is to reach out to those your trust and share openly.
 If you do that, it gives them permission to do the same and you both can take a break from the synthetic version of life presented online.